Shree-Singhwal/Consult_with_Shree/README.md

 ## 📸 Screenshots

-Screenshots will be added soon.
+Screenshots are added by the name ss1, ss2, ss3, e.t.c

 ---